I cringe every time a home seller and home buyer make contact with each other.

 Ok, so you say you would never do that.
 But home sellers do.
 S

 Seemingly benign statements can get you in trouble.
-Here are some statement I have actually heard as a Massachusetts buyer’s agent while running into home sellers with my buyers.
+Here are some statements I have actually heard as a Massachusetts buyer’s agent while running into home sellers with my buyers.

-And, there have been certainly way more statements made over the years by home sellers that violate fair housing laws.
+And, home sellers have made way more statements over the years violating fair housing laws.

 I don’t believe any of the sellers had any malicious intent.
-The sellers were just trying to be helpful and point out what they thought was important to the buyers.
+The sellers were trying to be helpful and point out what they thought was essential to the buyers.

-In actuality, the sellers are opening themselves up to fines penalties and civil lawsuits.
-Remember selling real estate is about real property and not about people.
+The sellers are opening themselves up to fines, penalties and civil lawsuits.
+Remember, selling real estate is about real property and not about people.
 Avoid talking about people period, it leads to trouble.

 The best policy is don’t talk to the buyers directly, let your agent be the conduit for information.